JianDavid09/Porfotlio_data_penguin/README.md

 # **Palmer penguins  ﬂipper length vs body mass report**
 ## Description
-In this report we want to verify if there exits a correlation between the ﬂipper length and the body mass of the penguins from the data set **palmerpenguins**.
+In this report we use R to plot the variables  ﬂipper length vs  body mass, of the data set **palmerpenguins**, to verify if there exits a correlation between these variables.

 ## Author
 **Julián David Candela**